Updated: Saturday 9 January

 Our Inter-Library Loan Service is still operating.

 - New requests - Please submit an inter-library loan request and we will contact you if it is not possible to fulfil it.

-- Returns - Our Frenchay and Glenside libraries have reopened.
+- Returns - You can return items to our Frenchay and Glenside libraries, which remain open.
 Please check our opening hours and returns information.

 If you have any queries please contact the inter-library loans team.

 Accessing our resources remotely

 Which resources are available?